diku-dk/MarketplaceOnOrleans/README.md

 To allow the tests to run concurrently, there are two different ClusterFixtures, one for transactional tests and another for non-transactional tests.
 This is not ideal and perhaps they could be better modularized or even merged, but maintaining the different properties on test runtime.

+## <a name="supplemental"></a>Supplemental Material

+### <a name="notes"></a>Technical Notes

+#### <a name="transactions"></a>Orleans Transactions

+In our experiments, we experienced a substantial number of aborts when all transactional actors are marked as reentrant.
+After many combinations attempted, we found that, in order to have a minimal reasonable performance, the only transactional actor carrying the [Reentrant] (thus allowing interleaving of requests within the same actor) should be the TransactionalOrderActor.

+Interleaving enabled in TransactionalOrderActor is necessary in order to allow for "feedback" messages (PaymentConfirmed|PaymentRejected|ShipmentNotification) to be processed in the context of the same transaction and avoid a deadlock (order waiting for checkout completion and shipment waiting for order processing of shipment notification).
+Although this feature supposedly prevents such deadlocks, we still capture errors related to not finding a given order ID (that has been just inserted in order actor state) non deterministically.
+In sum, having the TransactionalOrderActor as the only reentrant actor is a way to avoid "bad" interleavings, the ones not caused by the application code but the transaction scheduler itself, thus leading to aborts.

+On the other hand, one may claim that it is reasonable to omit such "feedback" events from the Checkout transactions in order to allow all transactional actors to become reentrant.
+However, when introducing reentrancy in all actors, we also experience other sources of aborts that impact performance significantly.
+In other words, the "feedback" events are not the core performance blocker.

-### <a name="seller_view"></a>Notes about Seller Dashboard View Maintenance
+#### <a name="seller_view"></a>Seller Dashboard View Maintenance

-In preliminary commits, we designed the seller dashboard as a materialized view on PostgreSQL.
+Apart of the actor-based seller view, we also designed the seller dashboard as a materialized view on PostgreSQL.
-The idea is to benefit of the query processingand transactional capabilities to obtain a consistent seller dashboard.
+The idea is to benefit of the query processing and transactional capabilities offered by PostgreSQL to obtain a consistent seller dashboard result.

 However, caution is necessary on refreshing PostgreSQL [Materialized Views](https://www.postgresql.org/docs/current/sql-refreshmaterializedview.html):
 "Even with this option [(CONCURRENTLY)] only one REFRESH at a time may run against any one materialized view."